-Based on the disclosure of the '557 patent, a POSA would have had a Master's degree in computer science, mathematics, or biomedical engineering, coupled with two-years' experience working with medical imaging in clinical applications; or by having a Doctor's degree, such as an M.D. or Ph.D.
+Based on the '756 patent disclosure, a POSA would have had a Master's degree in computer science, mathematics, or biomedical engineering, coupled with two-years' experience working with medical imaging in clinical applications; or by having a Doctor's degree, such as an M.D. or Ph.D.
 EX-1003 ¶22.